mrocklin/mrocklin.github.io/startups/best-practices.md

 ### VCs primary value is money

 VCs are smart, but they're also diffuse and thinking about many companies at once.
-They're good to talk to and to make introductions, but that's mostly it.
-Their experts are smart, but they don't know your business well and so you shouldn't depend on them to solve your problems.
-You'll outgrow them in a few months.
+They're good to talk to to get broad perspective and also to make introductions, but their primary value is the money that they bring.
+Their operating experts are smart, but they don't know your business well as well as you do and so you shouldn't depend on them to solve your problems.

 ### Choose people who understand your space